Check back in for:

 THE DEEPLY FLAWED HUMAN

 The poems in The Deeply Flawed Human re-imagine the poet as artist describing 30 works of art in the form of museum wall labels at a retrospective exhibition.
-Check out the catalog from the July 2016 art exhibition, Nicole Callihan is the Deeply Flawed Human, which featured artworks alongside the poems that inspired them.
+Check out the catalog from the July 2016 art exhibition, Nicole Callihan is the Deeply Flawed Human, a reverse ekphrasis, with artworks featured alongside the poems that inspired them.

 Praise for The Deeply Flawed Human: